vamsib/mountebank-ws/README.md

 ## Acknowledgements

-Max Ludwig's [LDAP plugin](https://gitlab.com/dAnjou/mountebank-ldap) implementation was a great help for me to get started.
+Thanks to Max Ludwig.
+[LDAP plugin](https://gitlab.com/dAnjou/mountebank-ldap) implementation was a great help for me to get started.

 ## License